thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

      [[0.0000273, 5e-7, 4e-7, ..., 0.0001365, 0.0001604, 0.0003134],]
 ```

 If we inspect the shape of this Tensor, we'll see it to be `[1, 1000]`.
-The model returns a Tensor containing a prediction for every category, and since MobileNet contains 1000 classes, we receive 1000 predictions, each representing the probability that the given image belongs to a given class.
+MobileNet returns a Tensor containing a prediction for every category, and since MobileNet has learned 1000 classes, we receive 1000 predictions, each representing the probability that the given image belongs to a given class.

-In order to get an actual prediction, we first need to determine the most likely prediction.
-We can flatten the tensor to 1 dimension, and then get the maximum, which will correspond to our most confident prediction:
+In order to get an actual prediction, we need to determine the most likely prediction.
+We flatten the tensor to 1 dimension and get the max value, which corresponds to our most confident prediction:

 ```
 prediction.as1D().argMax().print();